kaubu/panesos/README.md

 * There is a default administrator on there already, username and password are `admin`

 # Changelog
+## v0.2
+* Added the ability to change password, and delete accounts
+* Bug fixes, improvements

 ## v0.1
 * Initial Build